 In fact, someone saw my tiny iPhone SE and was convinced that it was an iPhone 5.
 So I took it off the case and showed him the name from the back of the phone.
-He was still confused because in the back of his mind this form factor belongs to the iPhone 5.
+He was still confused because, in the back of his mind, this form factor belonged to the iPhone 5.

 There’s no arguing that the Cupertino, California-based company is gradually shifting its business model.
-Apple has become more a services and media company than a hardware company as it has long been the core component of the company’s business.
+Apple has become more of a services and media company than a hardware company, as it has long been the core component of the company’s business.

 If we adjust the original iPhone price for inflation, it will cost about the same as the iPhone 11.
 How on earth did Apple get there?
-Smartphone market saturation and iPhone exorbitant price are the main reasons why iPhone sales are in decline.
+Smartphone market saturation and iPhone’s exorbitant price are the main reasons iPhone sales declined.

 Apple’s first attempt to grow its market share was when the company introduced its first mysterious name, the iPhone 5C, which was the first time Apple started to segment its iPhone lineup.
 It was a smart move for Apple, so it could avoid selling old outdated iPhones to cover the mid-segment of the market.

 Apple introduced the “S” lineup as a refinement version for iPhones that were completely redesigned.
-The iPhone 3G, iPhone 4, iPhone 5, and iPhone 6 all have their successors named with the “S” naming scheme.
-Regular folks will have a hard time seeing and appreciate the difference between a regular iPhone model and an “S” model.
+The iPhone 3G, iPhone 4, iPhone 5, and iPhone 6 have their successors named with the “S” naming scheme.
+Regular folks will have difficulty seeing and appreciating the difference between a regular iPhone model and an “S” model.